callumadair/Buffer-Busting/README.md

 1. Compile the C code using the gcc compiler, for example: `gcc overflow.c -o overflow`
 2. Run the overflow, for example: `./overflow`

+## Rust Unsafe Overflow

+1. Compile the rust code using the rust compiler, for example: `rustc overflow_unsafe.rs`
+2. Run the overflow, for example: `./overflow_unsafe`